PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 ## Setting Up New Followers

-How do you ensure that the new follower has an accurate copy of the leader’s data?
+How do you ensure that the new follower has an accurate copy of the leader's data?
 Simply copying data files from one node to another is typically not sufficient: clients are constantly writing to the database, and the data is always in flux, so a standard file copy would see different parts of the database at different points in time.

 Fortunately, setting up a follower can usually be done without downtime.

-1. Take a consistent *snapshot* of the leader’s database at some point in time—if possible, without taking a lock on the entire database.
+1. Take a consistent *snapshot* of the leader's database at some point in time—if possible, without taking a lock on the entire database.
 2. Copy the snapshot to the new follower node.
 3. The follower connects to the leader and requests all the data changes that have happened since the snapshot was taken.
-This requires that the snapshot is associated with an exact position in the leader’s replication log.
+This requires that the snapshot is associated with an exact position in the leader's replication log.
 4. When the follower has processed the backlog of data changes since the snapshot, we say it has caught up.

 ## Handling Node Outages